Krasko25/Obsidian-Sync/Archive/Tdiary.md

 I left home at 8:08 am and got home at about 4:15 pm.
 The exam lasted for 235 minutes and it took a lot of energy.
 The bus was beyond overfilled on both ways, there was no place to even stand properly.
 I also was in a suit, which was limiting the range of my movements.
 On top of that I missed a bus on my way back, so I had to wait for an hour for another bus.

 I also got one funny story.
 I asked one old woman to show me a toilet.
 She said that I needed to go to the first floor (first layer of building has number 0,  second layer has number 1.
-It does looks awfully similar to the situation in programming for some reason).
+It does look awfully similar to the situation in programming for some reason).
 Suddenly, she stopped me... "hold on... are you... are you a... boy?
 Ohhh, yeah... sorry-sorry, then your toilet is here, on the ground floor".
 People mistake me to be a girl sometimes, because of my hair, so it was not a big deal.
 I paid a visit to the toilet and met her again on the way back.
 She felt sorry about her misjudgment, so she said: "Oh...
 I'm so sorry for what I said earlier.
 Please, don't be angry with me, you just had... such a... girly face" \*smile of a stone face\*.

 I had to do a lot of work when I got home, because I had to skip my classes, but I had no energy.
 I decided to sleep a bit and it helped me a lot.